NOW RECRUITING PAID ON CALL FIRST RESPONDERS. Click Here

 Firewise.org

-Hazardous Fuels Reduction Grant 2023-2024
+Hazardous Fuels Reduction Grant 2025-2026

-Grant Funding for 2023-2024 Has Been Approved
+NEW Grant Funding for 2025-2026 Has Been Awarded

 Our goal is to have as many Forest Lakes lots as possible meet Firewise standards, which is generally about 70 trees per acre.
 Grant recipients are expected to maintain properties in future years by trimming shrubs and removing needles or other flammable debris.